thoughtbot/guides/style/README.md

 -----

 * Avoid `member` and `collection` routes.
-* Avoid the `:except` option in routes.
-* Use the `:only` option to explicitly state exposed routes.
-* Order resourceful routes alphabetically by name.
 * Don't use protected controller methods.
 * Name date columns with `_on` suffixes.
 * Name datetime columns with `_at` suffixes.